Happy Tongue: Happy Body

 • My whole body, its countless functions humming, gurgling and throbbing within a seamless suit of skin and superficial fascia.

-Breathing, I marvel at how the sealing of my tongue against my soft palate reveals a latent passageway for respiration.
-At how my diaphragm now silently pulls the air through that passage into the negative pressure chamber offered by expanded lung cells.
-And how the diaphragm’s relaxation so powerfully pushes the expired air back out.
+Breathing, I marvel that the sealing of my tongue against my soft palate reveals a dormant corridor for respiration.
+And that my diaphragm now silently draws the air through that posterior passage into the negative pressure chamber offered by expanded lung cells.
+That the diaphragm’s relaxation so powerfully ushers out the expired air.

 Turning Points

 Awareness meanders to the spaces between my bones.
-They, too, resonate with breath’s rhythm.
-The spaces between my bones glide out and in and around with every breath, multi-directioned.
+They, too, pulse with respiration’s rhythm.
+The spaces between my bones glide out and in and around with every breath—each joint a lemniscate.

-A sudden crack jolts me awake and still.
-At once I am all eyes and thighs.
+A SUDDEN LOUD CRACK jolts me wide awake, freezing all motion.
+At once I am nothing but eyes and thighs.

 It takes time for the buzz of sympathetic arousal to dissipate.
-Even mundane urgencies can make my body disappear like that.
-I can morph into a Penfield homunculus, present only from the ears forward and wrists down.
+Even mundane urgencies can make my body vanish in a wink.
+Or I morph into a Penfield homunculus, present only from the ears forward and wrists down.

-A sense of humming, swirling wholeness is so much more comfortable, and generous.
+A sense of humming, swirling wholeness is so much more comfortable, so much more generous.

 Tongue as Teacher